goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/README.txt

   >>> from lovely import remotetask
   >>> service = remotetask.TaskService()

-The object should be located, so it get's a name:
+The object should be located, so it gets a name:

   >>> from zope.app.folder import Folder
   >>> site1 = Folder()